FRC-2928/FRC-Programmer-Training/docs/Romi/SC/solutionResetOdometry.md

             m_drive.resetEncoders();
         }

-We'll execute this command from the *SendableChooser* menu.
+Execute this command from the *SendableChooser* menu in *RobotContainer*.

     m_chooser.addOption("Reset Odometry", new ResetOdometry(m_drivetrain));

+We'll need to import the command.

+    import frc.robot.commands.ResetOdometry;